The Revised Common Rule and Informed Consent: Broad Consent

 BLOG POST #2 — Broad Consent

-One of the significant changes in the Revised Common Rule is the introduction of Broad Consent., a new type of consent intended to serve as a substitute for traditional informed consent in certain circumstances.
+One of the significant changes in the Revised Common Rule is the introduction of Broad Consent, a new type of consent intended to serve as a substitute for traditional informed consent in certain circumstances.
 “Broad Consent” is a very specific term in the revised regulations used to describe a regulatory pathway, and is different from the concept of obtaining consent for future use of information or specimens under the prior regulations.

 The new regulations also provide two new exempt categories for the storage, maintenance and research use involving identifiable private information or identifiable biospecimens when broad consent has been obtained.